Snowy Valleys Council

 The Snowy Valleys Council is a local government area located in the South West Slopes region of New South Wales, Australia.
 This area was formed on 12 May 2016 from the merger of the Tumut Shire and Tumbarumba Shire councils.
+However, following a massively successful referendum in 2025, the council will be deamalgamated back to the two shires by 2027.